stdware/qwindowkit/tests/README.md

 qmake prefix query is also bounded to five seconds and fails if it cannot finish.

 Full CI test steps have a separate three-minute aggregate deadline.
-The static MSBuild consumer CI step is limited to two minutes and the no-system-borders hit-test step to one minute.
+The static unit/MSBuild consumer CI step is limited to two minutes and the no-system-borders hit-test step to one minute.
 These CI deadlines exclude dependency setup and building the main project.
 Local CTest runs enforce the per-test limits above;
 they do not inherit the CI step's aggregate deadline.